pmbaumgartner/prodigy-iaa/README.md

 # Prodigy - Inter-Annotator Agreement Recipes

 These recipes calculate Inter-Annotator Agreement measures on Prodigy data.
 The measures include Percent (Simple) Agreement, Krippendorff's `Alpha`, and Gwet's `AC2`.
-All calculations were derived using the equations in [^1].
+All calculations were derived using the equations in [this paper](https://agreestat.com/papers/onkrippendorffalpha_rev10052015.pdf)[^1].

 Currently this package supports IAA metrics for binary classification, multiclass classification, and multilabel (binary per label) classification.
 Span-based IAA measures for NER and Span Categorization will be integrated in the future.